crossvale-inc/OCB-Rules/readme.md

 ## Overview

-This repository contains rules to be used by the 'Cloud Balancer' application from within a Process Automation Manager project.
+This repository contains rules to be used from within a Process Automation Manager project.
 The rules update the Target Capacity for the respective fleet input.

 ## Prerequisites